kljohann/llvm/docs/GettingStarted.rst

 ``llvm/lib/Support/``

-  Source code that corresponding to the header files in ``llvm/include/ADT/`` and ``llvm/include/Support/``.
+  Source code corresponding to the header files in ``llvm/include/ADT/`` and ``llvm/include/Support/``.

 ``llvm/projects``